Luehang/react-native-camera-roll-gallery/README.md

 Check out the [docs](https://luehangs.site/lue_hang/projects/react-native-camera-roll-gallery) for a complete documentation.

 - Optimized for large list rendering for Camera Roll images.
 - Swipe up and down to close images with animations to original place.
-Support iOS.
-(Feature now disabled and stable feature will be released in future releases)
+Supports iOS and Android.
 - Support for dynamic device rotation.
 - Easily and highly customizable.
 - Includes guestures and important event listeners for pan, pinch, single tap and double tap.